 This extraordinary book tells the story of 20th-century China through the voices of ordinary people...
 The lives of these everyday heroes make gripping reading - The Gloss (Ireland)

 An engaging and affecting book - Economist

 Remarkable...
 This book showcases Xinran's rare talent for getting ordinary Chinese to open up...
 China Witness says as much about contemporary China as it does about the recent past - Financial Times

-Born in Beijing in 1958, Xinran was a journalist and radio presenter in China.
-In 1997 she moved to London, where she wrote her bestselling book The Good Women of China.
-Since then she has written a regular column for the Guardian, appeared frequently on radio and TV and published Sky Burial, What the Chinese Don't Eat, a novel (Miss Chopsticks), and Message from an Unknown Chinese Mother.
-Her charity, The Mothers' Bridge of Love, was founded to help disadvantaged Chinese children and to build a bridge of understanding between the West and China.
+Xinran was born in Beijing in 1958 and was a successful journalist and radio presenter in China.
+In 1997 she moved to London, where she began work on her seminal book about Chinese women's lives, The Good Women of China.
+Since then she has written a regular column for the Guardian, appeared frequently on radio and TV and has published the acclaimed Sky Burial, the novel Miss Chopsticks, the groundbreaking book of oral history China Witness, a book of her Guardian columns called What the Chinese Don't Eat and Message from an Unknown Chinese Mother, about mothers and their lost daughters.
+She lives in London but travels regularly to China.
+Her charity, The Mothers' Bridge of Love (www.mothersbridge.org), was founded to help disadvantaged Chinese children and to build a bridge of understanding between the West and China.